 We can see that one of the parameters is the callback parameter, which defines the signature of the callback function being passed to it.
 The callback function will be called in the block of code passed to the async call, after the API response has been received.

-Here is the sample code for a generic GET handler using our APIClient:
+Following is the sample code for a generic GET handler using our APIClient:

+Listing 5-4.

 func getData (service: APIService,

 id: String!=nil, urlSuffix: NSArray!=nil, params: [String:String]!=[:]) {